manukj/Fitlog/README.md

 ## Features

-- Record your self to detect the jumping jacks
+- Record yourself to detect the jumping jacks.
-- Audio feedback for each successfull completetion
+- Receive audio feedback for each successful completion.
-- record the workout
+- Record your workout.
-- see the progress of last 15 days of workout
+- See the progress of your last 15 days of workouts.
-- Sync across multiple devices
+- Sync across multiple devices.

 ## Installation